The birds nest fern the common name for Asplenium Nidus (As-ple-nium nidus) is an epiphytic fern species.

-Like all other species of fern, Asplenium does not produce flowers and does not have a fragrance.
+Like all other fern species, Bird’s Nest does not produce flowers and does not have a fragrance.

 Light Levels & Temperature

 The Birds nest fern can be a demanding houseguest.
-It is a huge fan of shade but indirect light and cannot tolerate direct sun.
+It is a huge fan of shade and handles indirect light well but cannot tolerate direct sun.

 In fact, it is best to keep it away from the windows.

 However, these plants enjoy warm temperatures and cannot withstand cold drafts.

 During the summer, the ideal temperature range for epiphytic Nidus fern is in the lower 70° degrees Fahrenheit.
 On the other hand, during the colder months of the years, maintain the temperature around the upper 60° degrees Fahrenheit.

 Humidity is another important factor.